Elsie Carlisle: Personal life and death

-At the age of 16, Carlisle fell pregnant, and on 16 June 1913, she gave birth to an illegitimate son, Basil Albert.
+At the age of 16, Carlisle fell pregnant, and on 16 June 1913, she gave birth to a son, Basil Albert.
 His father was Wilfred Malpas, a 23-year old decorator, whom Carlisle married on 8 August 1914 at St. Edmund's Roman Catholic Church in Miles Platting, Manchester, when she was 18.
 The couple had a second child on 20 November 1914, called Wilfred Ypres.
 By 1919, Carlisle had established herself as a single actress in London.
 Although the couple did not remain together, they were legally married until his death in 1962.
 Their sons were raised by Elsie's mother, Mary Ellen Carlisle.
 Wilfred died in 1993, and Basil in 2000.

 Elsie Carlisle also performed with the Jack Hylton orchestra; she and Hylton had an affair, leading to unfounded rumours that her son, Willie, was fathered by him.

 From 1937 until her death, Carlisle lived in Deanery Street in Mayfair, central London.
 She died of cancer on 5 September 1977, aged 81, at the Royal Marsden Hospital in Chelsea, London.
 She left £79,369, a figure equivalent to over £500,000 in 2022.